May 15, 2014

 Hotel Concept Emphasizes Common Spaces Over Guest Rooms

-New York's citizenM hotel entices guests out of their private quarters with spectacular, welcoming shared spaces.
+A New York hotel entices guests out of their rooms with a spectacular, welcoming communal space.

 The citizenM lobby has multiple areas for guests to gather, work, and relax, such as a long table with Frame stacking chairs designed by Paola Navone for Very Wood.
 Conversation areas are defined by a Karboxx hanging lamp and intimately grouped furniture.